gocloudwave/OpSus_WindowsReboot/README.md

 ### vCenterRP

-Set this to the name of the Resource Pool that contains the machines you which to restart.
+Set this to the name of the Resource Pool that contains the machines you wish to restart.

 ### TssFolder